Margaret Manion: Honours

 Manion was elected a Fellow of the Australian Academy of the Humanities in 1986.
-She is a Life Member of the National Gallery of Victoria and an honorary curator of its collection of Early Medieval and Renaissance Art.
+She was a Life Member of the National Gallery of Victoria and an honorary curator of its collection of Early Medieval and Renaissance Art.
 She was a trustee of the National Gallery of Victoria for fifteen years and its Deputy President (1984–1990).
 In 2004, she was appointed Trustee emeritus of the National Gallery of Victoria in recognition of her continuing contribution to the Gallery.
-In 1989, Manion was awarded the Order of Australia for her contribution to the arts and education.
+In 1989, Manion was appointed an Officer of the Order of Australia for her contribution to the arts and education.
 In 2001 she was awarded an Honorary doctorate from the University of Melbourne.

 Scholarship

 Together with Vera Vines and Christopher de Hamel, Manion produced the first census of Medieval and Renaissance manuscripts in Australia (in 1984) and in New Zealand (in 1989).
-Between 2009–2012 Manion led an Australian Research Council Linkage Project, in conjunction with Shane Carmondy, Bernard Muir and Toby Burrows, to create an on-line catalogue and digitisation of the twenty-seven manuscripts in the State Library of Victoria and other important collections in Victoria.
+Between 2009 and 2012 Manion led an Australian Research Council Linkage Project, in conjunction with Shane Carmody, Bernard Muir and Toby Burrows, to create an on-line catalogue and digitisation of the twenty-seven manuscripts in the State Library of Victoria and other important collections in Victoria.
 This material subsequently was incorporated into the Europa Inventa database.

 In 2005 she authored a scholarly study on the development of the illuminated book from the twelfth century to the advent of printing accompanied by detailed visual analysis of the Gospel Book of Theophanes, the Aspremont-Kievraing Hours, the Melbourne Livy, the Wharncliffe Hours, the Strozzi-Acciaioli Hours and a fragment of a Universal Chronicle, all in the collection of the National Gallery of Victoria.
 Manion was guest curator of The Medieval Imagination, an international exhibition at the State Library of Victoria between 28 March to 15 June 2008 of 91 illuminated manuscripts from Cambridge and British libraries and public collections in Australia and New Zealand, which attracted some 110,000 visitors.

 Books and journals donated from Manion's research library form the core of the Medieval and Renaissance (Early Modern) Manuscript Studies Collection established at the Allan & Maria Myers Academic Centre, serving the communities of St Mary's College and Newman College, University of Melbourne.

+Death

+Manion died on 3 September 2024, at the age of 88.